shovo4/File-manager/README.md

  - [x] Users can rename files or folders.

- - [ ] Users can copy, cut, and paste files or folders.
+ - [x] Users can copy, cut, and paste files or folders.

  - [x] The state of folders and files created by the user will be restored upon their next visit.

  - [ ] Search feature with a search bar where users can search for files and folders by name.

+ - [ ] users can edit files and add information.

 ### File Browsing:
  - [ ] Supports at least the following file types: txt, js, ts, json. txt, js, ts, json, and other text files can be directly viewed on the right side of the browser.
 If there's syntax highlighting, it's even better.

- - [ ] Other files will not be displayed in the browser.
+ - [x] Other files will not be displayed in the browser.

 # Getting Started with Create React App